Qian-01/Scrub-typhus-model/README.md

 - **Maxent/**: Results from Maxent model.

+- **mainresult.markdown/**: Contains the main raster results available for download.

-#### Due to file size limitations, all raster files (including covariates and the main outcome used for prediction) are not included in this repository.
-These files can be made available upon request by contacting qian@tropmedres.ac)
+#### Due to file size limitations, all covariates raster files are not included in this repository.
+These files can be made available upon request by contacting qian@tropmedres.ac.

 For additional details, refer to the main manuscript and supplementary documentation provided.